 |To deliver our Services including:

-(c) set up, manage and run Borrower and Recruiter accounts
+(d) setting up, managing and running Borrower and Supplier accounts

 (e) Marketing and Communications